smlindauer/open-model-manager-resources/addons/README.md

 * Python 3 base image is used for scoring Python 3 models
 * R base image is used for scoring R models

+<b>Before running the scripts, make sure that
+* you have Python3 with requests package installed in the machine where you are going to run the scripts (see last section);
-<b>Before running the scripts, make sure that you modify the script and fill in proper user name, password and specify the destination name.</b>
+* you modify the script and fill in proper user name, password and specify the destination name.</b>

 #### Create Python 3 Base Image
 In the script we use synchronous publish mode to generate Python base images.
 Please wait until it returns a result.